HHsystemsMachine/Ahmi-A8/README.md

 # openscad playground

-You can edit the [Ahmi A8](https://theherrerahomestead.farm/go/ahmi-a8) on the openscad playground. //this is a link (that redirects through my website) to the file that can be edited in the browser
+You can edit the [Ahmi A8](https://theherrerahomestead.farm/go/ahmi-a8) on the openscad playground. //this is a link (that redirects through my website) to the file that can be edited in the browser.
+I provide links to the openscad playground largly becasue it renders the models way faster than a computer does. there is a whole interesting article to be found on the subject and how they did it.

 # Jigs